shawnbot/tagalong/README.md

 ```

 #### `t-with="expression"` <a name="with"></a>
-Changes the context of nested expressions in this element's children.
+Changes the context of nested expressions in the element's children.

 ```html
 <div id="template">